I guess you could say I’ve always been a pioneer of slow tourism.

 Volunteer

-Volunteering is a great way of making your travels last for longer and really getting to know one place.
-I’ve spent a lot of time working in hostels around the world, as well as travelling around Poland and the Czech Republic teaching English.
+I’ve spent a lot of time volunteering in hostels around the world, as well as travelling around Poland and the Czech Republic teaching English.

 Work remotely

-Working remotely has been a growing trend for a while now.
-‘Digital nomads’ can exist in many forms of work, from software development to freelance writing, graphic design, transcribing services and more.
+‘Digital nomads’ can do many types of work, from software development to freelance writing, graphic design, transcribing services and more.

-Write down a few absolute ‘must see’ attractions that you don’t want to miss out on, and leave it there.
 Allow yourself time to sleep in in the mornings, get lost down alleyways and read a book in a cafe.
-You’ll still get to experience the destination without feeling the stress that a jam-packed itinerary can bring.

 Put the camera down

-By all means, take pictures.
-I love taking pictures when I travel, and looking back over my travel photos is one of my favourite pastimes.
 However, there are far too many people that wander around staring into the viewfinder of a camera rather than actually seeing the place for themselves!

 Once you’ve taken a few snaps, try and put your camera away and take in the sights in a deeper way.